kolkhis/prolug-coursework/security-engineering/unit8/u8lab.md

    time aide -i -c /etc/aide/aide.conf
    ```
    - How long did that take?
-        > - 4 minutes nad 14 seconds
+        > - 4 minutes and 14 seconds
         ```bash
         real    4m14.839s
         user    3m30.362s
         sys     0m8.712s
         ```
      - How much time was wall clock v. system/user time?
         > - User time was 44 seconds less than wall clock time.
-System time was only 8 seconds
+System time was only 8 seconds.

      - Why might you want to know this on your systems?
      - What do you notice about the output?